 Fox Lea Farm has also been home to the Florida Super Eight Appaloosa Shows in

-the month of March for the past 20 years.
+the month of March for the past 30 years.
 In 2007, Fox Lea Farm took over

 the management of these nationally recognized Appaloosa events.

-contributed to improving the standards and conditions of rated and unrated
+Over the years, we believe we have contributed to improving the standards and conditions of rated and unrated